davydovanton/hanami-architecture/README.md

 #### View objects

 ## IoC containers
-[IoC containers](https://gist.github.com/blairanderson/8072d951a480a590f0bd) is prefered way to work with project dependencies.
+[IoC containers](https://gist.github.com/blairanderson/8072d951a480a590f0bd) is preferred way to work with project dependencies.

 We suggest to use [dry-containers](http://dry-rb.org/gems/dry-container/) for working with containers: